Frequently Asked Questions

 17. Will I receive a certificate of completion on the last day of the course?

-GAI provides certificates of completion only upon written request by the participant.
-To obtain a certificate of completion, please e-mail firstname.lastname@example.org with your name, course attended and complete mailing address.
-Please allow up to two weeks to receive the certificate in the mail.
-If you prefer, we can e-mail a scanned copy of the certificate of completion instead.
-Please indicate this in your written request.
+GAI provides digital certificates of completion only upon written request by the participant.
+To obtain a certificate of completion, please e-mail email@example.com with your full name and course attended.
+Please allow a couple of days for the request to be processed.

 18. Are there eligibility requirements for GAI courses?

-While our courses are designed primarily for federal personnel, anyone is eligible to enroll with the following exceptions: Congress and the Intelligence Community is limited to federal employees; and the Seminar for Executives on Legislative Operations is intended for GS/GM 14s, 15s, and SES who are more likely to interact directly with Congress.
+While our courses are designed primarily for federal personnel, anyone is eligible to enroll with the following exceptions: Understanding Congress: Primer for the Intelligence Community is limited to federal employees; and the Seminar for Executives on Legislative Operations is intended for GS/GM 14s, 15s, and SES who are more likely to interact directly with Congress.

 19. Are there any prerequisites for GAI courses?